aiven/aiven-docs/docs/platform/howto/use-google-private-service-connect.md

 ```

 When the state has changed from `creating` to `active`, resources at
-Aiven end have been allocated, and it\'s possible to create connections.
+Aiven end have been allocated, and it's possible to create connections.

 When the privatelink has been successfully created, you can expect an
 output similar to the following: